Daubert-Ready CPA Expert Witness Checklist for Financial Disputes

 How do I find a Daubert-ready CPA expert witness for my case?

 Look for a CPA with active ABV or CFF credentials, a documented history of testifying in cases similar to yours, and a consistent track record of applying recognized valuation or damages methodologies.
-Ask for a sample report, a full testimony list, and a summary of any prior Daubert challenges the expert has faced.
-An expert who has been successfully challenged or excluded — even once — warrants careful scrutiny.
-Joey Friedman, CPA/ABV, provides court-ready business valuation and economic damages expert witness services in Florida and nationwide.
+Ask for a sample report, a full testimony list, and a summary of any prior reliability, admissibility, or qualification challenges the expert has faced in any forum — including arbitration, mediation, hearing, or trial.
+An expert who has faced prior challenges to methodology or qualifications — even once — warrants careful scrutiny.
+Joey Friedman, CPA/ABV, provides business valuation and economic damages expert witness services for litigation, arbitration, mediation, and other dispute resolution forums in Florida and nationwide.

 Work With a Daubert-Ready CPA Expert Witness